-- e. provides requisite infrastructure capacity to absorb the additional impact of the development or demonstrates that infrastructure is already available or can be delivered at the appropriate time, and, - f. is compatible with other policies of the plan. - 3.182 The aim of the plan is to deliver mixed use sustainable communities on the allocated land supply set out in Part 4, Table 2 and other suitable sites within the urban area.
+- d. is effective or capable of becoming effective in the relevant timeframe, - e. provides requisite infrastructure capacity to absorb the additional impact of the development or demonstrates that infrastructure is already available or can be delivered at the appropriate time, and - f. is compatible with other policies of the plan. - 3.182 The aim of the plan is to deliver mixed use sustainable communities on the allocated land supply set out in Part 4, Table 2 and other suitable sites within the urban area.
 Proposals that do not accord with the development plan will not be considered acceptable unless material considerations indicate otherwise.
 Scottish Planning Policy requires that a 5-year supply of effective housing land is always maintained.
 Where a shortfall in the housing land supply is established, the above policy will be applied. - 3.183 A mix of uses should be provided to create sustainable communities that minimise car usage and improve affordability and availability of housing overall.
-Higher densities than have traditionally been provided on greenfield/ green belt sites will be required to provide the critical mass to support services, including public transport and amenities.
-Policy Env 26 - Housing Density sets out requirements.
+Higher densities than have traditionally been provided on greenfield/green belt sites will be required to provide the critical mass to support services, including public transport and amenities.
+Policy Env 26 Housing Density sets out requirements.
 Infrastructure requirements for greenfield development are significant.
 Inf 1, Inf 3 and Inf 4 set out requirements.